peterhinch/micropython-async/FASTPOLL.md

 This version has the following changes:
  * I/O can optionally be handled at a higher priority than other coroutines [PR287](https://github.com/micropython/micropython-lib/pull/287).
+ * Tasks can yield with low priority, running when nothing else is pending.
+ * Callbacks can similarly be scheduled with low priority.
  * The bug with read/write device drivers is fixed (forthcoming PR).
  * An assertion failure is produced if `create_task` or `run_until_complete` is called with a generator function [PR292](https://github.com/micropython/micropython-lib/pull/292).